Western Digital: 2020s

 In November 2020, Western Digital produced a new consumer SSD, the WD Black SN850 1TB.
 Using a proprietary NVMe version 1.4 controller ("G2"), it is reported to outperform Samsung's 980 Pro 1TB as well as other, new-to-market SSDs containing the Phison E18 controller that arrived after the SN850 became available.
 The only higher-performing SSD at that time was Intel's Optane line, which is a non-consumer, workstation/server-based SSD with a cost of over five times the SN850.

 In June 2021, users reported that their My Book Live NAS drives, which were discontinued products last manufactured in 2013, had been erased, leading to the company advising that the devices be disconnected from the internet.

 In August 2021, Western Digital and Japanese memory-chip supplier Kioxia (formerly Toshiba Memory) began working out the details of a merger to be finalized in September 2021.
 In October of the same year, it became clear that the merger talks stalled.

 In February 2022, Western Digital and Kioxia reported that contamination issues have affected the output of their flash memory joint-production factories, with WD admitting that at least 6.5 exabytes of memory output being affected.
 The Kiakami and Yokkaichi factories in Japan stopped producing due to the contamination.

+WD experienced a cyberattack breaching the company's systems on March 23, 2023.
+On April 2, the company proactively took some services offline, including My Cloud, to examine the extent of the intrusion.
+The attackers allegedly exfiltrated around 10 TB of data from the company, including customer information, and demanded a ransom of "minimum 8 figures" to not publish the data.

+Merger talks with Kioxia resumed in 2023, but was called off after Kioxia's largest shareholder Bain Capital and indirect shareholder SK Hynix declared their opposition to the deal in October.

+On February 24, 2025, Western Digital spun off its flash memory business as Sandisk Corporation, leaving WD solely focused on hard disk drives; the spin-off would effectively reverse Western Digital's earlier acquisition of SanDisk, but would also include flash storage product lines that were previously sold under the WD brand.

 Products

-Storage devices

-Western Digital's offerings include HDDs and SSDs for computing devices (e.g. PCs, security surveillance systems, gaming consoles and set-top boxes); NAND-flash embedded storage products for mobile devices, notebook PCs and other portable and IoT devices; and NAND flash memory wafers.
-Western Digital's embedded storage devices include the iNAND product line and custom embedded products.
-Western Digital also provides microSD and SD card products to OEMs only for automotive and industrial applications.